From Robert Chuckrow, The Tai Chi Book, YMAA Publication Center, Roslindale, MA, 1998.

 Examples of complementary pairs of some familiar qualities are given in the table below.
 The reader might also examine the synopsis of categories at the beginning of a Roget’s Thesaurus, which organizes complementary aspects of every imaginable quality.
-Then determine which aspect is yin and which is yang.
+Then it would be useful to determine which of those aspects are yin and which are yang.

 The yin and yang aspects of some familiar qualities.
 Note that in Macrobiotics philosophy, which originated in Japan, the yin and yang categorizations of some qualities are reversed from those of Chinese philosophy.